dutzi/dutzi.github.io/content/blog/using-find-index/index.md

 **Array.prototype.findIndex**, according to [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/findIndex) is:

 > A method that returns the **index** of the first element in the array **that satisfies the provided testing function**.
-Otherwise, it returns -1, indicating that no element passed the test.s
+Otherwise, it returns -1, indicating that no element passed the test.

 ## Example Usage

-Say we have the follow array:
+Say we have the following array:

 ```js
 const arr = [1, 2, 3, 4, 5]
 ```

-The following code will find the first element whose value is 3:
+The following code will find the first element whose value is 3 and return its index:

 ```js
 arr.findIndex(value => value === 3) // 2